Start9Labs/documentation/site/source/user-manual/service-guides/lightning/index.rst

   lightning-first-channel

-Now that you're up and running, it's time to connect a wallets to your node so that you can operate your node and use lightning to make and receive payments from anywhere!
+Now that you're up and running, it's time to connect an interface so that you can use your node to make and receive payments from anywhere!

-If you're using **Core Lightning (CLN)**, you can select one of the following options:
+If you're using **Core Lightning (CLN)** and would like a direct connection you can select one of the following options:

   .. toctree::
     :maxdepth: 2